-This federal-state dialogue is very important to the public markets.
-Treasury Secretary Rubin and I have been actively pursuing this dialogue for the past eight months.
-We've met with state and local finance officers throughout the country in an intensive outreach effort.
+Treasury Secretary Rubin and I have been actively pursuing such a dialogue for the past eight months.
+We've met with state and local government officials throughout the country in an intensive outreach effort.
 It's in everyone's interest to publicize successful techniques for risk management, and to discuss the various approaches to protecting public funds.
-Independently and together, Secretary Rubin and I are working to address the problem through speeches, articles, meetings, and conferences such as this one.

-The Commission is especially concerned because what is at stake here is not just the fate of one or two municipalities -- it is the entire mechanism of public finance, which is based on the public's trust.
+The Commission is especially concerned because what is at stake here is not just the fate of one or two municipalities - it is the entire mechanism of public finance, which is based on the public's trust.
 That trust has been eroded by the events of the last year, and that's the second item I'd like to talk to you about.